bdgrix/gpu-oc/README.md

 - Use **HWiNFO** to keep core temp **<80°C** and hotspot **<95°C**.
 - If it’s too hot, lower clocks or boost cooling.

----

-## Undervolting Your GPU

-Undervolting lowers voltage to save power and reduce heat without losing performance.

-### How to Do It:
-1. Open **MSI Afterburner’s Voltage/Frequency Curve Editor** (press `CTRL+F`).
-2. Pick a target voltage, like **900 mV**.
-3. Drag all points above it down to cap the voltage.
-4. Test with **HWiNFO**.
-If power throttles, drop voltage by **-25 mV** and retest.
-5. Aim for the lowest voltage where performance holds steady.

-> **Tip**: Pair undervolting with overclocking for max efficiency.

----

 ## Testing for Stability

 After tweaks, confirm your GPU is rock-solid: